-Thank you sponsors!
+Thank you 2014 sponsors!

 We appreciate your generosity:

 SmithCFI Office Design Eastbank Contractor Appliances The Ralph Coleman Family KPFF Consulting Engineers GBD Architects Schwabe Williamson & Wyatt Citizens Bank in Silverton Safeway Foundation Marion County Cultural Trust

-event and all of our education and preservation projects successful!!
+Thank you all for your support!
+You make all of our public education and preservation projects successful!!

-Wright’s only Oregon architectural offering is a landmark that resides ‘Wright’ in our own backyard.
+Wright’s only Oregon architectural offering is a landmark that resides ‘Wright’ in your own backyard.
 It is part of that which adds to the uniqueness and pride of excellence that surrounds us.
 The Gordon House is our Wright legacy.

 Our 12th Annual Fundraiser celebrating 50 years of Wright in Oregon will be hosted by Eastbank Contractor Appliances Showroom at 800 SE Hawthorne Blvd. in Portland..
 Live kitchens featuring appliance demonstrations by regional Oregon chefs and wineries and brewers will delight your palate with northwest cuisine.
 Taste and taste again to try it all.